trvecoder/overthewire-bandit-notes/bandit_notes.md

 find . -type f -size 1033c ! -executable -readable
 ```
 ## LEVEL 6 - 7
-**Goal:** open the file with the properties:
+**Goal:** The password for the next level is stored somewhere on the server and has all of the following properties:

-human-readable
+owned by user bandit7
-1033 bytes in size
+owned by group bandit6
-not executable
+33 bytes in size

 **Command:**
 ```bash
 bandit6@bandit:/$ find . -type f -user bandit7 -group bandit6 -size 33c